UD-S24-CISC181/cisc181-ta-intro/README.md

 A lot of the *content* of this course will be similar to what you learned when CISC181 was taught with Java; you should already know OOP.
 To get started...
 1. Check out [this article](https://www.theserverside.com/tutorial/What-Java-developers-need-to-know-about-TypeScript-syntax), which will give you a rundown on transitioning from Java to TypeScript
-2. Read the quick [TypeScript basics](https://github.com/faithlovell/cisc181-ta-intro/blob/main/typescript-intro.md) in this repository
+2. Read the quick [TypeScript basics](./typescript-intro.md) guide in this repository
 3. Read/work through some of the [extra resources](#extra-resources) listed below.
 You may find some more helpful to you than others, find one that works for you!
 4. Complete the [practice problems](#practice-problems)
 5. Write some tests for your practice problems!